Welcome to one of Norway's greates bicycle routes!

 Charging stations along the route are:

 - The Filefjell Tourist office/Intersport store at Tyinkrysset - inside or, if closed, outside on the wall close to the garbage containers.
-You may borrow Shimano, Bosch and Yamaha chargers.
+You may borrow Shimano, Bosch and Yamaha chargers

-- The Beitostølen Tourist office at Velkomstsenteret in the centre of Beitostølen.
+- The Beitostølen Tourist office at Velkomstsenteret in the centre of Beitostølen

-- At Gol: In the tourist office and at the Tesla charging station along road 7.
+- At Gol: In the tourist office and at the Tesla charging station along road 7

-- At all Mjølkevegen-accommodations along the route
+- At all Mjølkevegen-accommodations along the route for guests

 * How should I behave if I encounter cattle on my cycling tour?